gitbrunoh/gitbrunoh/README.md

 I believe that collaboration and knowledge sharing are essential for professional growth.
 If you have any questions about the 42 selection process and pedagogy model, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/brunohenriquelopes)

-I'm always open to collaboration, learning and tech chats.
-Let's explore the world of technology and cybersecurity together!
+I'm always open to collaboration, learning and chats ;)

 <div align="center">
   <a href="https://www.linkedin.com/in/brunohenriquelopes/">